sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 - **Hum** is the relative humidity in %RH : **GNSSDO Plus (GNSSDO+) only**

 !!! note
 	The GNSSDO Plus (GNSSDO+) contains a MS8607 pressure, temperature and humidity sensor.
 The readings are reported in the periodic messages.

-The temperature reading will be elevated due to the sensor's proximity to the OCXO.
-The OCXO runs at elevated temperature; the heat will be coupled to the sensor by convection, radiation and conduction.
+	The temperature reading will be higher than expected due to the sensor's proximity to the OCXO.
+The OCXO runs at elevated temperature; heat will be coupled to the sensor by convection, radiation and conduction (through the PCB).

 ## :fontawesome-solid-screwdriver-wrench: Firmware Upgrade